Feminist Tech Exchange Festival: Creative Encounters for Innovative Solutions

 For groups of people who face discrimination because of their gender identity or sexuality, the internet has become a critical space for connection and transformation.
 At the same time, they face specific threats and attacks because of who they are.
 This includes censorship of sexual content, online stalking and harassment, targetted attacks aimed at their sexuality and more.
 Based on a

-, 98% of sexual rights activists consider the internet as an important public sphere for the advancement of sexual rights, and that more than half of the respondents have received violent or threatening messages and experienced hacking, intimidation, technical damage, unwanted access to their private information, blocking and filtering, or censorship.
+global survey in 2013, 98% of sexual rights activists consider the internet as an important public sphere for the advancement of sexual rights, and that more than half of the respondents have received violent or threatening messages and experienced hacking, intimidation, technical damage, unwanted access to their private information, blocking and filtering, or censorship.

 Yet discussions on online security rarely underscores a gendered and feminist perspective and framework.
 They also emphasise either the legislative/policy layer or the technical one in thinking of solutions to internet safety issues.
 They rarely address interventions at the level of cultural communications - changing the way we engage, interact and create online.
 There are also few spaces that allows for convergance of conversations between different types of actors - policy spaces privileges advocates, legislators and policy makers, hackathons focusses on techie communities, activists spaces rarely bring together people from different human rights and social movements.